tidalcycles/tidal-doc/templates/blog_contributor_profile.md

 ---
 ## Posting Instructions
-If you are to able/willing to work with a Pull Request in GitHub, you can follow the directions below.
-Alternatively, you can work with one of the Blog editors and provide your content in whatever way works for you (via Discord DM, email, saving a markdown file, etc.)
+If you are to able/willing to work with a Pull Request in GitHub, use that method.
+Alternatively, you can work with one of the Blog editors and provide your content in whatever way works for you.
+Another option is to post in your GitHub repository using the markdown format, but don't do a Pull Request.
+In that case, just let a blog editor know when you are ready.

+1. Via GitHub
     - Create a fork of this tidal-doc repository.
     - Optional: Create a new branch.
     - Copy the top part of this file into a new file in the blog folder.
-Use the naming convention: contributor_profile_<yourName>.md
+Use the naming convention: tidal_profile_<yourName>.md
     - Remove the directions (italics).
 Remove any lines or questions you don't want to cover.
     - Add your content and tell your unique story.
     - Submit a Pull Request to the main repo.
     - Let the blog editor know you are ready for review.
+2. Via markdown file (tidal_profile_<yourName>.md
+    - Cut and past this template file
+    - make your edits, add your content
+    - reach out to a blog editor with a link to your file, or send it via email
+3. Text
+    - Take questions from above
+    - Add your content
+    - Send the result via email to a blog editor, OR post it in DM on ClubTidal or Discord

 That's it!
 Thanks for contributing.